yungyuc/nsdhw_23au/project/ShangHungWan/README.md

 ![image 1: R-tree structure](rtree-1.png)
 > image 1.
 Antonin Guttman.
 1984.
 R-trees: a dynamic index structure for spatial searching.
 SIGMOD Rec.
 14, 2 (June 1984), 47–57. <https://doi.org/10.1145/971697.602266>

-However, it's in the higher dimension.
-It will draw rectangles and find the intersections to decide which sub-tree needs to be traversed.
+However, it was designed for higher dimensions.
+Ideally, this library try to solve n-dimension problem.
+To elaborate the concept of R-tree better, it will draw rectangles and find the intersections to decide which sub-tree needs to be traversed.
 (See image 2)

 ![image 2: rectangles of R-tree](rtree-2.png)
 > image 2.
 Antonin Guttman.
 1984.
 R-trees: a dynamic index structure for spatial searching.
 SIGMOD Rec.
 14, 2 (June 1984), 47–57. <https://doi.org/10.1145/971697.602266>

 ## Prospective Users

-Those who want to develop an application that needs to store/search two-dimensioned geographical data.
+Those who want to develop an application that needs to store/search geographical data.

 They can use both C++ and Python to include this library.
 C++ can directly include the library.
 On the other hand, this library also provides APIs for Python.